As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 100% Completion Time: 102 Hours+

 We’ve spoken a little about that Yakuza games before, and for good reason.
-If you love exploring Japanese cities, fighting enemies with ludicrously hilarious abilities, and living out your days playing a wealth of mini-games in Yokohama, this is the game for you.
+If you love exploring Japanese cities, fighting enemies with ludicrously hilarious abilities, and living out your days playing a wealth of mini-games in Yokohama, this is one of the best Japanese PS5 games you can buy.

 Let’s talk a little more about those mini-games.
 All the previous Yakuza games have been known to have a huge amount of extra activities alongside the main storyline.
 ‘Like a Dragon’ is no different.